EatonEM/emcb-udp-coordinator/docs/API.md

 Sets the EVSE configuration settings and EVSE charge mode (`mode`, `offlineMode`, `apiConfiguration`).
 Note: not available while in `OCPP` mode.
 [More information here](https://portal.em.eaton.com/advancedTopics/evseConfiguration)

+**Warning:** the device will wait until the new settings are applied before sending an ack.
+However it can take a bit longer for the internal state to update.
+This means that if you try to call `getEvseAppliedControlSettings()`, `getEvseDeviceState()`, or `getEvseConfigSettingsAndMode` immediently afterwards you may get older data.
+Currently the recommendation is to wait at least 2 seconds after receiving a reply before sending any of those commands to the same device.
+If you do not wait, it shouldn't cause any issues for the device, but it could confuse your program if not properly accounted for.

 - `options` _(Object)_: configuration object.
 All keys are optional and any `undefined` values will not modify the existing value on the device
   - `mode` _(Number)_: UInt8 code representing the charge mode (`1` : "no-restrictions", `4` : "cloud-api", `5` : "charge-windows", `6` : "api-override-enable", `7` : "api-override-disable").
 [More information here](https://portal.em.eaton.com/advancedTopics/evseConfiguration#modesAndConfigurations)
   - `offlineMode` _(Number)_: UInt8 code representing the charging behavior when connection to the cloud is lost (`1` : "no-restrictions", `2` : "no-change").
 [More information here](https://portal.em.eaton.com/advancedTopics/evseConfiguration#configurationOfflineConfiguration)